sa-areekal/sa-areekal/README.md

-- 👋  Hey you, I’m Sandra A. Areekal
+- 👋  Hey there, I’m Sandra A. Areekal
 - 👀 I’m interested in quantitative physiology and specifically work on modelling growth processes in children and adolescents.